apache/incubator-livy/README.rst

 To be able to compile code that uses Spark APIs, also add the correspondent Spark dependencies.

-To run Spark jobs within your applications, extend ``com.cloudera.livy.Job`` and implement the functionality you need.
+To run Spark jobs within your applications, extend ``org.apache.livy.Job`` and implement the functionality you need.
 Here's an example job that calculates an approximate value for Pi:

 .. code:: java